Amazon FBA for beginners

 • Amazon has strict rules about documentation so make sure you have everything in the right format before you apply.
 It’s very important that all the names and addresses match exactly on all documents in order to pass verification.

-How to List a Product on Amazon
+How to set up a product listing on Amazon

 Here are my top tips for what to include in each section of your product listing.
 Remember to check the character limit for each section:

-Product Title
+Title

-• Use your most important 2 or 3 keywords in your product title
+• Use your most important 2 or 3 keywords

 • Include the material, size, colour